 I've heard cows are really sociable – do you allow them to socialise?

 Yes!
-Our cows definitely have social groups, they are very inquisitive and always come and see what’s going on.
+Cows definitely have social groups, they are very inquisitive and always come and see what’s going on.
 By giving them plenty of space to roam around, they work out who is top cow.

 How often do you milk your cows?